Open

 About

-The calm waters of Maple Lake are ideal for canoeing, floating, kayaking, and swimming.
-Rainbow and brook trout fishing is popular both in the lake and in the creek below the campground.
-The Red Lake Trail leaves from the upper camping areas near the lake, providing access to the adjacent Mount Nebo Wilderness Area with its pristine waters, abundant wildlife, vibrant wildflowers, and numerous trail opportunities.
+The campground provides direct access to Maple Lake, where canoeing, kayaking, paddle boarding, and float tube fishing are popular activities.
+Rainbow and brook trout fishing draws anglers to both the lake and the creek below the campground.
+The Red Lake Trail departs from the upper camping area, offering hiking access into the adjacent Mount Nebo Wilderness with its alpine scenery, wildflowers, and wildlife.

 Directions

-From I-15 take the Payson exit 250.
-Go south on Main Street to 100 North and turn left.
-Continue east to 600 East then turn right in front of Peteetneet Academy.
+From I-15 take exit 250 (Payson).
+Head south on Main Street to 100 North (first traffic light) and turn left.
+Continue east to 600 East, then turn right in front of Peteetneet Academy.
 Go south on 600 East for 3.5 miles to the mouth of Payson Canyon.
-Continue 5 miles south up the Nebo Loop Scenic Byway.
-Turn at the sign for Maple Lake Campground onto South Maple Lake Road (FR 020) and follow the narrow paved road approximately 1.3 miles to the campground.
-Maple Lake is 1 mile south of Maple Bench Campground.
+Maple Lake Campground is 1 mile south of Maple Bench Campground on the Nebo Loop Scenic Byway.